ecolema/bFRAMER/README.md

 ## Foundation ##
 We use Foundation v6.3 with the ['Float Grid'](https://foundation.zurb.com/sites/docs/grid.html).

-We need code to work correctly in Internet Explorer 9+.
-Please avoid using the ’Flex’ or ‘XY’ grids as they do not support Internet Explorer 9.
+Becuase support for Internet Explorer 9+ is required, please avoid using the ’Flex’ or ‘XY’ grids.

 ## Style guide ##
 For code efficiency and UI consistency we use a living style guide.
 The living style guide provides a set of standards for the use and creation of styles.